LincsLabs/docs/docs/lancaster/plane.md

 Place the M8x30mm screw into the brass bushing so the screw head is against the large flat section of the bushing.

-Then add the plain M8 nut, nip it hand tight against the bushing.
-Then add a washer - now it's ready to go into the wing.
+Now add the plain M8 nut, nip it hand tight against the bushing, then add a washer - now it's ready to go into the wing.

 ![36](photos/36.jpeg)